HL7/fhircast-docs/docs/index.md

 ```
 Although FHIRcast works best with the SMART on FHIR launch and authorization process, it can also be used with implementation-specific launch and authz protocols.
 See [other launch scenarios]().

+The `cast-session` launch paramter SHALL contain an unpredictable value with at least 122 bits of entropy (e.g., a properly configured random uuid is suitable).

 ## App subscribes to session

 In this example, the app asks to be notified of the open-patient-chart and close-patient-chart events.
 Note that the bearer access token used to authenticate to the Hub is initially granted during the SMART launch.